newsboat/newsboat/doc/internal/code-style.markdown

 You can then run `make fmt` to format both C++ and Rust code.

+*Note: If you are running into issues running `make fmt` locally, there is a lightweight Docker container available you can use to format.
+Instructions are in the [Docker file](../../docker/code-formatting-tools.dockerfile).*

 [editorconfig]: https://editorconfig.org/ "EditorConfig"

 [astyle]: http://astyle.sourceforge.net/ "Artistic Style"